FedeDP/libmodule/docs/src/modules.rst

   :param ret: ret >= 0 and MOD_OK returned -> number of dispatched messages. ret >= 0 and MOD_ERR returned -> loop has been quitted by a modules_quit() code, thus it returns quit_code.
 Ret < 0 and MOD_ERR returned: an error happened.
   :type ret: :c:type:`int *`

+.. c:macro:: modules_dump()

+  Dump default context info.
+Diagnostic API.
+Output explanation:
+  * Q -> "Quit", L -> "Looping", M -> "Max Events"

+  :param ret: ret >= 0 and MOD_OK returned -> number of dispatched messages. ret >= 0 and MOD_ERR returned -> loop has been quitted by a modules_quit() code, thus it returns quit_code.
+Ret < 0 and MOD_ERR returned: an error happened.
+  :type ret: :c:type:`int *`

+.. c:macro:: m_load(path)

+  Attaches a new module from a .so file to "default" context.
+If module has a different context, this will be an error.

+  :param path: shared object path.
+  :type path: :c:type:`const char *`

+.. c:macro:: m_unload(path)

+  Detaches a module loaded from a .so file from "default" context.
+If module was loaded in a different context, MOD_NO_MOD will be returned.

+  :param path: shared object path.
+  :type path: :c:type:`const char *`

 Multi-context API
 -----------------